Have you ever thought about how to make your Au Pair year successful? What does that actually mean?

 If you liked this article and you are interested in the topic Au Pair, please follow me on Facebook for more info: https://www.facebook.com/everywheremel/

-Also, I am writing a book about the topic Au Pair.
-It will cover the entire process from the decision making, everyday life as an Au Pair through to making future plans towards the end of the year.
-It will also contain Interviews from girls who are or have been an Au Pair in the UK, France, Australia and New Zealand.
-This book will come out in German first and then will be translated into English, but if you follow my Facebook page, I will update you on the process.
+Also, I wrote a book about being an Au Pair.
+It covers the entire process from decision making, everyday life as an Au Pair through to making future plans towards the end of the year.
+It also contains Interviews from girls who have been an Au Pair in the UK, France, Australia and New Zealand.

 Have a fantastic day and if you have any questions or remarks feel free to contact me.